Harshala706/EXNO-6-DS/README.md

+Name : B Harshala Reddy

+Reg no. : 212224040050

 # EXNO-6-DS-DATA VISUALIZATION USING SEABORN LIBRARY

 # Aim:
   To Perform Data Visualization using seaborn python library for the given datas.